WPManageNinja/wpsocialninja-docs/guide/getting-started/wp-social-ninja-glossary.md

 **QR Code Generator:** A Pro feature that creates a QR code.
 Customers can scan this with their phone to go directly to your review page (like Google or Yelp) and leave new feedback.

+**Quick Builder:** A button on the main dashboard that re-opens the initial 3-step setup wizard.
+It's used to quickly create a new feed or review template without going through the advanced editor.

 ## S

 **Schema Snippet:** Special code added to your reviews that is only visible to search engines.
 This helps Google understand your review data and can result in star ratings appearing next to your website in search results.